Five Ways To Enjoy Nature Near Your Favourite Local

 Every local worth their grain of salt knows that Castle Hill and Kellyville both offer a picturesque backdrop for an afternoon spent in the great outdoors.
 Strapping on your sandals and exploring Cattai Creek Conservation Area, Fred Patterson and Wrights Road Reserve, is a beautiful adventure in itself.
 However, you can gain an entirely different perspective, and cover much ground, on the back of a bike.
 What’s more, you can make it an all-round adventure by booking in an early supper at Castle Hill stalwart, Hillside Hotel, and take your pick from bistro favourites.

 2. Hike through the Longneck Lagoon

-For those happy to drive a short distance, Longneck Lagoon is a mere 15 minute drive from Rouse Hill, home of The Australian Hotel & Brewery.
+For those happy to drive a short distance, Longneck Lagoon is a mere 25 minute drive from Castle Hill.
 Longneck Lagoon is an easy trek, so is perfect for families with children, and attracts a large array of birds to its wetlands.
-Combine your day out with a family lunch at The Australian Hotel & Brewery, where the food is always honest and the beers are brewed on-premise.
+Over 140 species have been recorded at the park, with at least 42 species using the wetland on a regular basis.

 3. Picnic at Bernie Mullane Reserve

 Sporty and adventure-packed, Bernie Mullane Reserve is the ideal place for a picnic afternoon spent with your loved ones.
 As a sports complex, you’ll definitely find an activity to suit all ages, plus it boasts its own hiking trek and picnic area.
 If picnicking sounds right up your alley but you don’t have time to prepare a plethora of outdoor delights, why not ask the friendly staff at Bella Vista Hotel, located a mere seven kilometres from the reserve, to cater a picnic lunch for you?

 4. Join a Guided Walk Program